radiotutor/radiotutor/README.md

 # Development Environment

-- Setup a linux box with [LAMP](https://howtoubuntu.org/how-to-install-lamp-on-ubuntu)
+- Setup a linux box with Go environment setup

 - Set up a Go environment using your OS of choice (https://golang.org/doc/install#install)